bgadrian/data-structures/README.md

 #### Hierarchical Queue benchmarks
 This tests were done to demonstrate that Enqueue/Dequeue is O(1) regardless of the priority queue size.
 A queue is filled with N elements and equally distributed priorities.
 The data stored is 1 character.

-The benchmark is done for 2 operations (1 enqueue and 1 dequeue).
-K is the priority value (0 - K).
+Each pass consists of : 1 enqueue with increasing priority (0,1,2,3...255,0,1...) and 1 dequeue.
+K is the priority lowest value (0 - K).

 ```bash
 go test -bench=.